cuducos/whiskyton/README.md

 Instalation
 -----------

-Get your [virtualenv](https://pypi.python.org/pypi/virtualenv) and [PostgreSQL](http://postgresql.org/) running and install the following extensions:
+Get your [virtualenv](https://pypi.python.org/pypi/virtualenv) and [PostgreSQL](http://postgresql.org/) running.

+Check if the access data (user, password and database) to your PostgreSQL is correct at `config.py`.

+Install the following extensions:

 ```
 $ pip install Flask==0.9